-Hey, I'm Rae and I've been in love with the piano for over 25 years.
-Despite being classically trained, I also have perfect pitch, which has always made learning and creating new music a fun, evolving experience!
-My approach to music is very simple: how can we ensure the feeling you experienced when writing the song is conveyed to the listener?
+Hey, I’m Rae — I’ve been in love with the piano for over 25 years.
+Classically trained with a strong ear, learning and creating music has always been a fun, evolving experience.
+My approach is simple: how can we make sure the feeling you had when writing the song reaches the listener?
+Genre wise, I work in R&B, Pop, Neosoul & Contemporary.

-Finding that creative space in music has been my main focus ever since.
-I love collaborating and hearing how people hear and I'm excited to continue working with creatives who are just as obsessed with music!
+Finding that creative, safe space in music has been my main focus since.
+I love collaborating and hearing what people hear; I'm excited to continue working with creatives who are just as obsessed with music!

 Languages